cysouw/diathesis/text/c04_reflexive.md

 ### [ Np ] Obligatory accusative reflexive + *mit* preposition (real reciprocals)

 A special group of verbs in this class are verbs with an reciprocal *mit* preposition, like *einigen* 'to reach an agreement' \Next[a].
-On first notice, the *mit* phrase might look like a comitative argument \Next[b].
-Just like comitative phrases, reciprocal *mit* phrases are not governed prepositions \Next[c], see [@sec:prepositions-comitative-intrumental].
-However, different from comitative phrases, reciprocal *mit* phrases do not allow for the addition of *zusammen* \Next[d].
-Verbs with reciprocal *mit* are sometimes called "real reciprocals" [or "reciproca tantum", @wiemer2007: 467-468] because they can be considered to be inherently reciprocal, though they can have a singular subject (see [@sec:reflexive-accusative-reciprocal] for the real reciprocal constructions with plural subjects).
+On first notice, the *mit* phrase might look like a comitative argument \NNext[a].
+Just like comitative phrases, reciprocal *mit* phrases are not governed prepositions, compare \Next[b] and \NNext[b], see also [@sec:prepositions-comitative-intrumental].
+However, different from comitative phrases, reciprocal *mit* phrases do not allow for the addition of *zusammen* \Next[c].
+The addition of *zusammen* is possible with comitative *mit* \NNext[c].

+Verbs with reciprocal *mit* are sometimes called "real reciprocals" [or "reciproca tantum", @wiemer2007: 467-468] because they can be considered to be inherently reciprocal, although they still can have a singular subject (see [@sec:reflexive-accusative-reciprocal] for the reciprocal constructions with plural subjects).

 \ex.
  \a.
 Ich habe mich mit meinem Nachbarn geeinigt.
- \b.
-Ich habe mich mit meinem Nachbarn betrunken.
  \c. \* Ich habe mich damit geeinigt, dass der Nachbar geht.
  \d. \* Ich habe mich zusammen mit dem Nachbar geeinigt.

+\ex.
+ \a.
+Ich habe mich mit meinem Nachbarn betrunken.
+ \b. \* Ich habe mich damit betrunken, dass der Nachbar geht.
+ \c.
+Ich habe mich zusammen mit dem Nachbar betrunken.

 Various reciprocal *mit* verbs also exist without reflexive pronoun, but only in a completely different lexical meaning, e.g. *treffen*, which means 'to strike, to hit' without a reflexive pronoun \Next[a], but 'to meet' with a reflexive pronoun \Next[b].